Snowbound (1948 film): Plot

-British film director Derek Engles recognises Neil Blair, an extra on his set, whilst he prepares to shoot a scene.
-He pulls him out and goes for a private chat.
+British film director Derek Engles recognises Neil Blair, an extra on his set, as he prepares to shoot a scene.
+He calls him out to have a private chat with him.

 In order to investigate some intelligence that he has picked up in Italy, Engles offers Blair a job as he trusts him (he used to be Blair's commanding officer).
-He wants Blair to inform him on the activities of everyone who stays at a ski lodge, whilst posing as a scriptwriter.
-Blair accepts this offer and travels to the Italian Alps where he meets the cameraman Joe Wesson, who is part of the set up to look as if they are making a film, although Wesson is unaware there is no real film planned.
+He wants Blair to inform him of the activities of everyone staying at a ski lodge, while posing as a scriptwriter.
+Blair accepts this offer and travels to the Italian Alps where he meets the cameraman Joe Wesson, who is part of a setup which makes it look as if they are making a film.
+Wesson is unaware that no real film is planned.

-A hotel in the valley directs them to a mountain top lodge where they organise extra rooms.
-However, at this lodge, Aldo, the innkeeper, tells Blair there are no rooms available.
-They force their way upstairs and encounter Stefano Valdini, who is staying as a guest.
+A hotel in the valley directs them to a mountain-top lodge where they will be able to get rooms.
+The innkeeper, Aldo, tells Blair there are no rooms available.
+However, they force their way upstairs and encounter Stefano Valdini, who is staying as a guest.
 He helps them to overcome the language barrier and get a room each.
 Back down in the bar they both encounter another man who claims to have booked a room but has been told by Aldo none are available: Wesson tells him to just go upstairs and claim an empty room he has seen at the end of the corridor.
 At a later point he introduces himself as Gilbert Mayne.
 Blair soon encounters the Comtessa Forelli through Valdini.
 He claims to have met her before in Naples but she denies this.
 He next meets a Greek named Keramikos who also arrives the same evening.

 When Blair makes his first report, Engles is particularly interested that the lodge is to be auctioned off the next day.
-The proprietor of a nearby hotel tells Blair that the auction is rigged in his favour, but instead there is a heated bidding war, with a lawyer for an unknown party making an excessive winning bid.
+The proprietor of a nearby hotel tells Blair that the auction will be rigged in his favour, but instead a heated bidding contest takes place, with a lawyer for an unknown party making an excessive winning bid.

 Keramikos tells Blair that he knows he is not really writing a script and also claims that Mayne was a deserter from the British Army who worked for him in Greece.
 Blair begins falling in love with the Comtessa, who admits her real name is Carla Rometta.
-Also, Blair observes Keramikos speaking German with another man, understanding the conversation as he speaks a degree of German himself.
+Also, Blair hears Keramikos speaking German with another man, understanding the conversation as he speaks a degree of German himself.